-‘I can’t find one that fits’ is an excuse many of us have heard.
+‘I can’t find right condom size, nothing fits!’ is an excuse many of us have heard.
 But for some guys it's true, says Theodoor.

 He estimates that 20 percent of men who come into the shop have problems finding condoms that fit.

 Men with ill-fitting condoms are more likely to have trouble with:

 - Condoms breaking or slipping off during sex

 - Keeping an erection

 - Having an orgasm

 Women complain too.
 Men who say their condoms don’t fit also say their partners find their vaginas are drier during sex and they have trouble climaxing.
 Do they know their condom size?

 Condom size does matter